 Together with indigenous populations and Minnesotans of mostly German and Norwegian heritage, LaDuke has opposed extractive industries like coal and oil for years.
 To date, she and thousands of other activists, who she refers to as water protectors, have also defeated specific projects such as: the Sandpiper, Keystone, and Dakota Access pipelines.
 And, the water protectors are gearing up yet again to protest another Enbridge Energy project this June.

-While LaDuke is very clear that she plans to keep resisting threatening pipeline projects, she is equally interested in creating projects that will pave the way for a better future.
-These include microgrids and growing industrial hemp as a sustainable alternative to manufactured fabrics and water-intensive fibers like cotton.
+While LaDuke is very clear that she plans to continue resisting threatening pipeline projects, she is equally interested in creating projects that will pave the way for a better future.
+These include building microgrids and growing industrial hemp as a sustainable alternative to manufactured fabrics and water-intensive fibers like cotton.
 “Let’s put our minds together to see what future we can make for our children,” she said.

 In her presentation, LaDuke also riffed on President Trump’s campaign slogan to “make America great again.”